-$^{^{\}rm 6}$ As required by the Commission's own "Better Regulation Guidelines and Toolbox".
+6 As required by the Commission's own "Better Regulation Guidelines and Toolbox".

-In addition to these provisions, we recommend changing the list of serious infringements as follows:
+IUU fishing" to "benefitting from, supporting or engaging in IUU fishing including as operators, effective beneficiaries, owners, logistics and service providers, including insurance providers and other financial service providers";

-- Add "turning off Automatic Identification System (AIS) transmitters" to the list if the AIS is turned off for a legitimate reason such as the risk of piracy, the captain of a vessel should notify the flag State and/or the coastal state; - Amend the serious infringement "supplying services to operators connected to a vessel engaged in IUU fishing" to "benefitting from, supporting or engaging in IUU fishing including as operators, effective beneficiaries, owners, logistics and service providers, including insurance providers and other financial service providers"; - Add a serious infringement for licence holders and masters of fishing vessels who are not fulfilling their obligations to mitigate against the accidental catches of sensitive species.
+Add a serious infringement for licence holders and masters of fishing vessels who are not fulfilling their obligations to mitigate against the accidental catches of sensitive species.